adam0thman/mindyourown-blog/_posts/2019-9-15-Migration.md

----
-layout: post
-title: It;s MIgration Day!
----
-# It's Migration Day!

-And here . we are on a Sunday, migrating systems to a new server.
+And here we are on a Sunday, migrating systems to a new server.
+All; is good eexcept when DB2 installaers starts to misbehave.
+Sigh..

 > Do what you must.